walterhiggins/WMPJS/book-outline.md

 April 2014

-## Why Javascript?
+## Why JavaScript?

-In this book I will teach you how to program using the Javascript programming language.
-Javascript is just one of many programming languages.
-When I set out with the goal of making Minecraft Plugin development easier, I chose Javascript for a few reasons:
+In this book I will teach you how to program using the JavaScript programming language.
+JavaScript is just one of many programming languages.
+When I set out with the goal of making Minecraft Plugin development easier, I chose JavaScript for a few reasons:

- * Javascript is an easy language to learn.
+ * JavaScript is an easy language to learn.
- * I like Javascript.
-I enjoy writing code in Javascript and hope you will too.
+ * I like JavaScript.
+I enjoy writing code in JavaScript and hope you will too.
- * Javascript is expressive.
+ * JavaScript is expressive.
 You can do more with less.
-A little bit of Javascript code can do quite a lot compared to other programming languages such as Java.
+A little bit of JavaScript code can do quite a lot compared to other programming languages such as Java.
 The shorter your programs are, the easier they are to understand.
- * Javascript is bundled with Java.
-The latest versions of Java include Javascript.
+ * JavaScript is bundled with Java.
+The latest versions of Java include JavaScript.
 This means you won't need to install any additional software to use ScriptCraft.
- * Anything you can do using Java, you can do using Javascript.
+ * Anything you can do using Java, you can do using JavaScript.
 In this book we'll learn about the Bukkit API - a set of guidelines for creating Minecraft Plugins.
-The Bukkit API is Java-based but we can use Javascript too!
+The Bukkit API is Java-based but we can use JavaScript too!
- * Javascript isn't a toy.
-Javascript is a proper programming language used professionally by thousands of programmers around the world.
+ * JavaScript isn't a toy.
+JavaScript is a proper programming language used professionally by thousands of programmers around the world.
 Although originally only used for adding simple extensions to web pages, it's now used for developing all kinds of software and has become one of the most popular programming languages.
- * Javascript is cross-platform.
-What this means is Javascript is available on Macintosh, Windows and Linux.
+ * JavaScript is cross-platform.
+What this means is JavaScript is available on Macintosh, Windows and Linux.

-The Javascript programming Language is a simple language to get started with but it can be quite flexible in how you do things.
-In Javascript there's usually more than one way to do it.
-This book is not intended as a comprehensive tour of all of Javascript's features.
-Its aim is to focus on the fun parts of Javascript and to help those who are curious about programming get a taste for what programming in Javascript is like.
+The JavaScript programming Language is a simple language to get started with but it can be quite flexible in how you do things.
+In JavaScript there's usually more than one way to do it.
+This book is not intended as a comprehensive tour of all of JavaScript's features.
+Its aim is to focus on the fun parts of JavaScript and to help those who are curious about programming get a taste for what programming in JavaScript is like.

 ### About the Upcoming Minecraft API